phi161/phi161.github.io/_bookmarks/resources.md

 * [Breather](https://github.com/alexbaramilis/Building-Breather)
 is an open-source iOS app that shows the weather, air pollution and asthma conditions around you.
 * [Spend Stack](https://www.spendstack.com/)
+* [immuni](https://www.immuni.italia.it/) is an app that helps us fight the COVID-19 epidemic.
+The app uses technology to alert the users who have had a risky exposure—even if they are asymptomatic.

 ## Team